740 E Redondo Gilbert, AZ 85296 (480) 429-3360

 There are many, many more rules that govern the code of conduct of Glendale tax professionals.
 You can read more about them on the IRS’ website.
 Knowing what rules tax professionals have to follow helps you to understand your rights and what to expect.

 Always work with a trusted and professional tax law lawyer, such as the tax attorneys at Silver Law PLC in Arizona and Nevada.
 Our tax attorneys have more than 80 years of combined experience among them, and they have all worked as prosecutors for the IRS, so they are intimately acquainted with the codes of conduct and rules of procedure for the IRS.
 Our attorneys use that knowledge to provide the best legal representation and to get results.
 Call us in Arizona today to talk to a tax law lawyer about your case and to learn more about your legal options.
-Or if you are in Nevada, consult with a local Las Vegas tax attorney near you.
+Or if you are in Nevada, consult with a local Arizona tax attorney near you.

 Published By: